columbusjs/columbusjs.github.io/_posts/2026-05-06-pedro-echavarria.markdown

 The talk also covers best practices, common pitfalls, and performance considerations to help developers write clean, maintainable, and efficient React applications using hooks.

-Bring your laptop and expect to write some (non-AI generated) code!
+Bring your laptop and expect to write some (non-AI-generated) code!